 2. Fushimi Inari Shrine

-One of Kyoto’s most recognizable landmarks, Fushimi Inari Shrine is a Shinto shrine known for some 10,000 orange torii gates arching over a scenic, two-hour-long walking trail.
-Be sure to stop and enjoy a bowl of Kitsune Udon and Inari Sushi during your walk, both of which are specialties here.
+Fushimi Inari Shrine is a Shinto shrine and one of Kyoto’s most recognizable landmarks.
+It’s known for it’s 10,000+ orange torii gates arching over a scenic, two-hour-long walking trail.
+Be sure to stop and enjoy a bowl of Kitsune Udon and Inari Sushi during your walk as they’re both specialties here.

-Check out my post on Fushimi Inari Shrine in Kyoto for more pictures and information.
+Check out my post on Fushimi Inari Shrine for more pictures and information.

 Suggested Length of Visit: 3-4 hrs / Admission: FREE

 This was my favorite spot in all the places that we visited in Kyoto.
 It’s a magical place that reminded me of that iconic scene from Crouching Tiger, Hidden Dragon.
 Apart from these bamboo groves, the entire Arashiyama area is dotted with picturesque temples, gardens, quaint shops, and restaurants.
 It’s a great place to spend the day wearing a kimono.

 Check out my post on Arashiyama Bamboo Groves for more pictures and information.
 We haven’t done this but many people like to explore the bamboo groves on a hand-pulled rickshaw.
 It’s touristy but it looks like fun.
 You can hire one on the spot or book it in advance through Klook or KKday.

 Suggested Length of Visit: At least half a day / Admission: FREE